dqops/dqo/docs/checks/column/index.md

 Detects anomalous (unexpected) changes and outliers in the time series of data quality results collected over a period of time.

 ### [sum anomaly](./anomaly/sum-anomaly.md)
-A column-level check that ensures that the sum in a monitored column is within a two-tailed percentile from measurements made during the last 90 days.
+This check calculates a sum of values in a numeric column and detects anomalies in a time series of previous sums.
+ It raises a data quality issue when the sum is in the top *anomaly_percent* percentage of the most outstanding values in the time series.
+ This data quality check uses a 90-day time window and requires a history of at least 30 days.

 ### [mean anomaly](./anomaly/mean-anomaly.md)
-A column-level check that ensures that the mean value in a monitored column is within a two-tailed percentile from measurements made during the last 90 days.
+This check calculates a mean (average) of values in a numeric column and detects anomalies in a time series of previous averages.
+ It raises a data quality issue when the mean is in the top *anomaly_percent* percentage of the most outstanding values in the time series.
+ This data quality check uses a 90-day time window and requires a history of at least 30 days.

 ### [median anomaly](./anomaly/median-anomaly.md)
-A column-level check that ensures that the median in a monitored column is within a two-tailed percentile from measurements made during the last 90 days.
+This check calculates a median of values in a numeric column and detects anomalies in a time series of previous medians.
+ It raises a data quality issue when the median is in the top *anomaly_percent* percentage of the most outstanding values in the time series.
+ This data quality check uses a 90-day time window and requires a history of at least 30 days.

 ### [min anomaly](./anomaly/min-anomaly.md)
-A column-level check that detects big changes of the minimum value in a numeric column, detecting new data outliers.
+This check finds a minimum value in a numeric column and detects anomalies in a time series of previous minimum values.
- If the values in the column are slightly changing day-to-day, DQOps detects new minimum values that changed much more than the typical change for the last 90 days.
+ It raises a data quality issue when the current minimum value is in the top *anomaly_percent* percentage of the most outstanding values in the time series (it is a new minimum value, far from the previous one).
+ This data quality check uses a 90-day time window and requires a history of at least 30 days.

 ### [max anomaly](./anomaly/max-anomaly.md)
-A column-level check that detects big changes of the maximum value in a numeric column, detecting new data outliers.
+This check finds a maximum value in a numeric column and detects anomalies in a time series of previous maximum values.
- If the values in the column are slightly changing day-to-day, DQOps detects new maximum values that changed much more than the typical change for the last 90 days.
+ It raises a data quality issue when the current maximum value is in the top *anomaly_percent* percentage of the most outstanding values in the time series (it is a new maximum value, far from the previous one).
+ This data quality check uses a 90-day time window and requires a history of at least 30 days.

 ### [mean change](./anomaly/mean-change.md)
-A column-level check that ensures that the mean value in a monitored column has changed by a fixed rate since the last readout.
+This check detects that the mean (average) of numeric values has changed more than *max_percent* from the last measured mean.

 ### [mean change 1 day](./anomaly/mean-change-1-day.md)
-A column-level check that ensures that the mean value in a monitored column has changed by a fixed rate since the last readout from yesterday.
+This check detects that the mean (average) of numeric values has changed more than *max_percent* from the mean value measured one day ago (yesterday).

 ### [mean change 7 days](./anomaly/mean-change-7-days.md)
-A column-level check that ensures that the mean value in a monitored column has changed by a fixed rate since the last readout from last week.
+This check detects that the mean (average) value of numeric values has changed more than *max_percent* from the mean value measured seven days ago.
+ This check aims to overcome a weekly seasonability and compare Mondays to Mondays, Tuesdays to Tuesdays, etc.

 ### [mean change 30 days](./anomaly/mean-change-30-days.md)
-A column-level check that ensures that the mean value in a monitored column has changed by a fixed rate since the last readout from last month.
+This check detects that the mean (average) of numeric values has changed more than *max_percent* from the mean value measured thirty days ago.
+ This check aims to overcome a monthly seasonability and compare a value to a similar value a month ago.

 ### [median change](./anomaly/median-change.md)
-A column-level check that ensures that the median in a monitored column has changed by a fixed rate since the last readout.
+This check detects that the median of numeric values has changed more than *max_percent* from the last measured median.

 ### [median change 1 day](./anomaly/median-change-1-day.md)
-A column-level check that ensures that the median in a monitored column has changed by a fixed rate since the last readout from yesterday.
+This check detects that the median of numeric values has changed more than *max_percent* from the median value measured one day ago (yesterday).

 ### [median change 7 days](./anomaly/median-change-7-days.md)
-A column-level check that ensures that the median in a monitored column has changed by a fixed rate since the last readout from last week.
+This check detects that the median of numeric values has changed more than *max_percent* from the median value measured seven days ago.
+ This check aims to overcome a weekly seasonability and compare Mondays to Mondays, Tuesdays to Tuesdays, etc.

 ### [median change 30 days](./anomaly/median-change-30-days.md)
-A column-level check that ensures that the median in a monitored column has changed by a fixed rate since the last readout from last month.
+This check detects that the median of numeric values has changed more than *max_percent* from the median value measured thirty days ago.
+ This check aims to overcome a monthly seasonability and compare a value to a similar value a month ago.

 ### [sum change](./anomaly/sum-change.md)
-A column-level check that ensures that the sum in a monitored column has changed by a fixed rate since the last readout.
+This check detects that the sum of numeric values has changed more than *max_percent* from the last measured sum.

 ### [sum change 1 day](./anomaly/sum-change-1-day.md)
-A column-level check that ensures that the sum in a monitored column has changed by a fixed rate since the last readout from yesterday.
+This check detects that the sum of numeric values has changed more than *max_percent* from the sum measured one day ago (yesterday).

 ### [sum change 7 days](./anomaly/sum-change-7-days.md)
-A column-level check that ensures that the sum in a monitored column has changed by a fixed rate since the last readout from last week.
+This check detects that the sum of numeric values has changed more than *max_percent* from the sum measured seven days ago.
+ This check aims to overcome a weekly seasonability and compare Mondays to Mondays, Tuesdays to Tuesdays, etc.

 ### [sum change 30 days](./anomaly/sum-change-30-days.md)
-A column-level check that ensures that the sum in a monitored column has changed by a fixed rate since the last readout from last month.
+This check detects that the sum of numeric values has changed more than *max_percent* from the sum measured thirty days ago.
+ This check aims to overcome a monthly seasonability and compare a value to a similar value a month ago.